Ashikur130011/Health-Care/README.md

 Online pharmacies offer better pricing than offline stores, with increased access, lower transaction and product costs, convenience and greater anonymity for consumers.

 ## Live site Link
 https://better-life-aaa42.web.app/

+## Better Life's Overview
+### 1. Implemented two authentication systems like Google and Email-password.
+### 2. To see product details users have to log in.
+### 3. After login, the user name, photo, and Logout button will appear on the navbar.

 ## Advantage of this website